Kanton99/RecommendationEngine/README.md

 ## Config File
-The config file can be changed to fit whatever json files you use.
+-The config file can be changed to fit whatever json files you use.
-"data directory location" is where are your file stored.
+-"data directory location" is where are your file stored.
-"user interaction file pattern" and "asset data file pattern" are the pattern to search in the file names to recognize what files to look for.
+-"user interaction file pattern" and "asset data file pattern" are the pattern to search in the file names to recognize what files to look for.
-"asset ID key" and "user ID key" are the key to find the user IDs and asset IDs.
+-"asset ID key" and "user ID key" are the key to find the user IDs and asset IDs.

  - [x] è in ascolto su una cartella per i dati prodotto e dati interazione, formato json, andando a controllare se ci sono nuovi file ogni 30 secondi.
 Quando arrivano i files, li importa automaticamente